What is the Participation Project?

 Which centres are eligible?

-A centre or livery yard wishing to run a participation course must be:
+A centre or livery yard wishing to be part of the Participation Project must be:

-• Able to follow BHS guidelines for delivery, and open to feedback from clients throughout the courses
+- able to follow BHS guidelines for delivery, and open to feedback from clients throughout the courses

-• Able to report back to the BHS on your progress and be open to being included in promotional activity
+- able to report back to the BHS on your progress and be open to being included in promotional activity

-• Complete the participation forms required
+- able to complete the participation forms required

-• Willing to promote the project locally to horse owners or potential horse owners.
+- willing to promote the project locally to horse owners or potential horse owners.

 What are the benefits to the centres and participants?

 - Access to BHS activities in your area and a network of support

-• Gaining a qualification
+- Gaining a qualification

-- Increase participation with your horse and your peers.
+- Increase participation with your horse and your peers

-What will it cost the centre/ Accredited Professional Coach?
+What will it cost the centre/coach?

 There is no fee.